WillBerner/Anonymous-Graffiti/README.md

 # Anonymous-Graffiti

-A Mobile app for taking photos and sharing them with your friends!
+A Java Android app for taking photos, editing them, and sharing them with your community!
 Built as a final project with one partner for UNC's Mobile Computing Systems class.

 <img width="315" alt="Homepage" src="https://user-images.githubusercontent.com/25047954/123501276-c0101680-d611-11eb-9a6c-2a99840a5506.png">